adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 * Any spamming, flaming, baiting or other attention-stealing behavior
 * Excessive or unwelcome helping; answering outside the scope of the question asked
+* Discussion or promotion of activities or projects that intend or pose a risk of significant harm
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Promoting or spreading disinformation, lies, or conspiracy theories against a person, group, organisation, project, or community